 We are grateful to Colleen Chiochetti who posted a larger list of indices on the PCDN website.
 Descriptions of these websites are primarily taken from her article.
 Be sure to let us know if there are any other websites with indicators you believe might be of interest to MPI alumni.

-Use of new media and technolgy for peacebuilding, from monitoring conflict to peacebuilding games, is becoming increasingly common.
-In this category we present various technology that may be helpful for peacebuilders in their daily work, to learn more, to be safe and to have fun.
-This includes computer programs as well as apps for smart phones and tablets.
+Digital peacebuilding includes the use of new media and technology for peacebuilding, from monitoring conflict to peacebuilding games.
+In this category we present various kinds of technology that may be helpful for peacebuilders in their daily work, to learn more, to be safe, and to have fun.
+This includes computer programs as well as apps for smartphones and tablets.

 If you know of any other programs or apps that might be helpful, please let us know or submit a link here.